Piercing the Solstice

 Saturday Night at the Big Y

-When the lights went out in New York during the great northeast blackout of 1965, I was browsing with a friend at Georg Jensen, an upscale Madison Avenue shop.
-All us shoppers held hands, and in single file we groped our way out to the dark street.
+When the lights went out in New York during the great northeast blackout of 1965, I was browsing with a friend at Georg Jensen, the upscale Madison Avenue silver shop.
+Then all us shoppers held hands, and in single file we groped our way out to the dark street.
 (See Aunt Miriam, Diva)

 And recently I was ordered to evacuate a building once again.

-We were expecting friends for Sunday brunch in the country and I planned to shop for what I needed on Saturday.
-But the weather was glorious that day, and knowing our local Big Y supermarket is open every night until 10, I procrastinated my shopping and didn’t leave for the supermarket until after 6.
+It was a summer weekend in the country we were expecting friends for lox and bagels Sunday brunch.
+I planned to shop for what I needed on Saturday. but the weather was glorious that day and knowing our local Big Y supermarket is open every night until 9, I didn’t leave for the store until after 6.

-All started out well – I got a parking space in the Big Y lot near the shopping cart station, I remembered to bring my shopping list, and even remembered to bring my reusable bags.
+All started out well – I got a parking space in the Big Y lot near the shopping cart return, I remembered to bring my shopping list, and even remembered my reusable bags.
 (Unfortunately I did forget an umbrella.)

 Once in the store I walked up and down the aisles filling my cart and crossing items off my list.
 But just as I got to the checkout line, I heard the alarm and then the announcement.